 - Under the Optimize and defragment drive section click Optimize

 - Click Analyze and allow the scan to complete

 - Allow the process to complete in its own time

-You should now find an improvement in your computers performance.
-If you are still experiencing issues then you should consult the assistance of a computer technician to assist you further.
+You should now find an improvement in your computer’s performance.
+If you are still experiencing issues then you should seek the assistance of a computer technician for further analysis of your computer.